How can a loving God order people killed?

 Moreover, God uses history to play out the human condition to show the need for a savior.
 It is history that demonstrates the incredible mercy God has shown by sending his son to absorb the penalty for man's sins.

 The God who created life has the right to take it as well.
-Yet contrary to the short-sighted skeptic who claims that the Christian God displays an inferior morality, the Creator God of the universe sent his only son to demonstrate the perfect morality.
+Perhaps only through the violence of the Old Testament can we appreciate the new order found in Jesus and the New Testament.
+The battles we face are no longer physical but spiritual (Ephesians 6:10).
+Contrary to the short-sighted skeptic who claims that the Christian God displays an inferior morality, the Creator God of the universe sent his only son to demonstrate the perfect morality.
 The teachings and life of Jesus are universally acknowledged even by skeptics to be sublime (for example, read Jesus' Sermon on the Mount.
 And in a gesture of ultimate morality, God gave his only son to pay the ransom for the sins of the world.
 As Jesus said :

 Greater love has no one than this, that he lay down his life for his friends (John 15:13).